Murray House

 Murray House is a Victorian-era building in Stanley, Hong Kong.
-Built in the present-day business district of Central in 1846 as officers' quarters of the Murray Barracks, the building was moved to the south of Hong Kong Island during the 2000s.This building has become an iconic landmark in Hong Kong.
+Built in the present-day business district of Central in 1846 as officers' quarters of the Murray Barracks, the building was moved to the south of Hong Kong Island during the 2000s.
+This building has become an iconic landmark in Hong Kong.
 After housing the Hong Kong Maritime Museum, now in Stanley, it is now home to restaurants and shops.

 Architecture

 Murray House was one of the oldest surviving public buildings in Hong Kong.
-Similar to many of its contemporaries from the early colonial era, it was designed in Classical architecture style.
+Similar to many of its contemporaries from the early colonial era, it was designed in Neoclassical style.
 The heavy stone walls (with flat arched opening) are on the ground floor to give a sense of stability, while the lighter Doric and Ionic columns are on the floors above to allow better ventilation.
 All floors have verandas on all sides in response to the local subtropical/monsoons climate.